-Contrasting the Fuschia pink flower clusters is silver green foliage and arching branches that will remain on the plant until winter before dying back.
+Contrasting the Fuschia pink flower clusters is silver-green foliage and arching branches that will remain on the plant until winter before dying back.
 It is known for its bushy low growing habit, fragrant flowers, and robust growth.
-The fast growth rate is perfect for shrub borders, perennial garden beds, foundation plantings, or as a specimen plant.
+The fast growth rate is perfect for shrub borders, perennial garden beds, foundation plantings, or as specimen plant.
 You can even plant it in a container if desired.

 How to Care for Butterfly Bush

 The pink Butterfly Bush size is up to 2-2.5 feet tall and wide at full maturity.
 It will spread in a ground cover habit until it reaches the mature size.
-It will perform best in full sun and well draining soil.
+The flutterby bush will perform best in full sun and well-draining soil.
 It can tolerate partial sun to partial shade but foliage may become sparse.

 Butterfly bush pruning will benefit the plant after the flowering period ends to help shape the dwarf shrub to your desired size.
 The green leaves can take heavy pruning.
 Do not prune once spring has arrived to avoid cutting off new flower buds.
 The best time of the year to prune is in winter.

 You can even prune your plant into a butterfly bush tree!
 Deadhead butterfly bush and remove spent flower blossoms to encourage repeat blooms.
 Water well the first year of planting.
 It is heat and drought tolerant once established.
 It is rabbit and deer-resistant as well.